Bounds on Functionality and Symmetric Difference -- Two Intriguing Graph Parameters: Symmetric Difference

-First, we prove that if $k \leq d^2$, then $\sd(G) \leq 2d + 2$.
+First, we prove that if $k \leq d^2$, then $\sd(i,j) \leq 2d + 2$.
 Suppose that actually $\sum_{\ell \leq k} |D_\ell| \leq d$.
 Then, $|D_{k + 1}| \geq 3$.
 Let $i,j \in D_{k + 1}$ such that $i,j \leq k$.
-Then, $B_i = B_j$ and $|A_i \sym A_j| \leq d$, therefore $\sd(G) \leq d$.
+Then, $B_i = B_j$ and $|A_i \sym A_j| \leq d$, therefore $\sd(i,j) \leq d$.

 From now, we suppose that $d \leq \sum_{\ell \leq k} |D_\ell| \leq d + 2$.
 Let $p \leq k$ be an index such that $|D_p| \geq 2$ (if such $p$ exists) and $i,j \in D_p = A_p \setminus A_{p+1}$.
 Thus, $B_i = B_j$.
-Since $i,j \leq p \leq k$, then $|A_i \sym A_j| \leq d+2$ and $\sd(G) \leq d+2$.
+Since $i,j \leq p \leq k$, then $|A_i \sym A_j| \leq d+2$ and $\sd(i,j) \leq d+2$.
 Note that so far, we did not use the assumption that $k \leq d^2$.

 Now, suppose that for all $\ell \leq k$ it holds that $|D_\ell| \leq 1$.
 Since $k \leq d^2$ there exists two indices $p < q \leq k$ such that $D_p, D_q \neq \emptyset$ and $q - p \leq d$ (there are at least $d$ indices $\ell \leq k$ such that $|D_\ell| = 1$).
 Let $i \in D_p$ and $j \in D_q$.
 Since $B_i = \{1, \dots, p\}, B_j = \{1, \dots, q\}$, we have $|B_j \setminus B_i| \leq d$.
 Further, since $i, j \leq k$, we have $|A_i \sym A_j| \leq d+2$.
-Thus, $\sd(G) \leq 2d + 2$.
+Thus, $\sd(i,j) \leq 2d + 2$.

 Now, we suppose that $k > d^2$.
 It follows there are two indices $i,j \leq k$ such that $i \in D_p$ and $j\in D_q$ such that $|p - q| \leq \frac{n}{d^2}$.
-Therefore, $|A_i \sym A_j| \leq d + 2$ and $|B_i \sym B_j| = |p - q| = \frac{n}{d^2}$ and $\sd(G) \leq d + 2 + \frac{n}{d^2}$. \end{proof}
+Therefore, $|A_i \sym A_j| \leq d + 2$ and $|B_i \sym B_j| = |p - q| = \frac{n}{d^2}$ and $\sd(i,j) \leq d + 2 + \frac{n}{d^2}$. \end{proof}

-Now, we give a construction of interval graph of symmetric difference $\Omega(\sqrt[4]{n})$.
-Let $d \in \N$.
+Now, we give a construction of an interval graph with symmetric difference $\Omega(\sqrt[4]{n})$.
+Let $d \in \N$ sufficiently large.
 We construct $\Theta(d^4)$ intervals on a line segment $[0, t]$ for $t = 20d^3$ such that the corresponding intersection graph $G$ will have $\sd(G) \geq d$.
 There will be intervals of two types -- short and long.
 See Figure~\ref{fig:interval-graph-lb-construction} for an illustration.
 Short intervals have length $d$ and they start in each point $0,\dots,t-d$, i.e.,

 Long intervals will have various lengths.
 For $i \geq 0$, let $\ell_i = 4d^2\cdot(i + 1)$.
 For $0 \leq i \leq 2d-1$, we define the $i$-th class of long intervals as